Briefly Graeme Simsion is:

 Helped establish two other businesses: Roy’s Antiques and Pinot Now

-Husband of Anne Buist and father of two.
+Husband of Professor Anne Buist, psychiatrist and novelist, and father of two.

 A fragmented cv… Beyond the Duck

-If you’ve found yourself here because you’re writing an article about “The Rosie Project”, or perhaps something else I’ve done, and would like to know a bit more about me, then thank you.
+If you’ve found yourself here because you’re writing an article about one of my books, or perhaps something else I’ve done, and would like to know a bit more about me, then thank you.
 If you’re just curious, thanks for your interest!

 Yes, it’s true that I once gave a conference presentation dressed as a duck.
 And for good reason, really (I wanted to attract people to a dry topic).
 But it was a long time ago.
 And it’s become the most commonly cited “interesting fact” about me.